Are All ATV Tires Directional? How to Tell?

 If most of your riding is on hard surfaces such as hardpack, rock, gravel, or pavement, you will probably be better off with a multi-directional tire.
 They are also the preferred choice in off-camber situations.

 • Directional tread patterns are self-cleaning.
-The V-shaped threads will push mud out as you go forward, creating a self-cleaning effect.
+The V-shaped threads push mud out as you go forward, creating a self-cleaning effect.
 This helps improve traction by keeping the threads less mud-packed and ready to grip when driving forward.

-• High power ATVs can utilize the lugs on a directional mud tire to create a paddling effect when going through the mud at high speeds.
+• High-power ATVs can utilize the lugs on a directional mud tire to create a paddling effect when going through the mud at high speeds.

 • Multi-directional tread patterns are smoother on hard surfaces such as pavement.